• Articles

 • Used by Google and other search engines for their auto-complete features.

-• The Healthcare department used such algorithms to analyze the patients’ database and predict which patients might develop blood pressure, diabetes, another common disease.
+• The Healthcare department used such algorithms to analyze the patients’ database and predict which patients might develop blood pressure, diabetes, or other common disease.

 • Used to categorize students based on their specialties and performance to improve their academic performance.